tobenot/Basic-Web-Game/README.md

 ## 🎨 Customization

-To create your own game:

-1. Duplicate the `src/games/carrot-card-demo` directory and rename it.
-2. Develop your game-specific logic, components, and types inside that new directory.
-3. In `src/App.tsx`, change the import to point to your new game's main component.

-The detailed guide is in [our documentation](./docs/04-creation-and-extension.md).
+To create your own game, follow the detailed guide in [our documentation](./docs/04-creation-and-extension.md).

+## 🗺️ Roadmap

+We have exciting plans for the future!
+Check out our **[Roadmap](./docs/ROADMAP.md)** to see what's next and how you can contribute.

 ## 🤝 Contributing

 Contributions are welcome!
-If you have ideas for improvements or find a bug, please first read our **[Contribution Guide](./docs/06-contributing.md)**.
+If you have ideas for improvements or find a bug, please first read our **[Contribution Guide](./docs/06-contributing.md)** and check out the issues page.

+### 💡 Help Wanted

+We are actively looking for help in the following areas:
+-   **More Core Components**: Ideas for reusable UI or logic components (e.g., `SoundManager`, `SpriteAnimation`).
+-   **Documentation**: Improving existing docs or adding translations.
+-   **Game Samples**: Creating more diverse game examples to showcase the engine's capabilities.

 ## 📄 License